-81 See Arthur C. Pigou, The Economics Of Welfare 134 (1st ed.
-1920); BAUMOL & OATES, supra note 81, at 230-32.
-Cf. COASE, supra note 7, at 15 (arguing that if there are no transaction costs, legal interventions into the marketplace may not be necessary to fix this misalignment because the relevant parties would always bargain with one another to reach the social optimal level of environmental harms).
+126. See BAUMOL & OATES, supra note 125, at 230-32; PIGOU, supra note 42, at 134; cf. Coase, supra note 14, at 15 (arguing that if there are no transaction costs, legal interventions into the marketplace may not be necessary to fix this misalignment because the relevant parties would always bargain with one another to reach the socially optimal level of environmental harms).

-See generally, James Andreoni, William T. Harbaugh & Lise Vesterlund, The Carrot or the Stick: Rewards, Punishments, and Cooperation, 93 AM.
+127. See generally James Andreoni et al., The Carrot or the Stick: Rewards, Punishments, and Cooperation, 93 AM.
 ECON.
-REV.
+REV. 893 (2003) (examining punishments and rewards in economic laboratory experiments).

-See Dorothy Thornton, Neil Gunningham, & Robert A. Kagan, General Deterrence and Corporate Environmental Behavior, 27 LAW AND POL'Y 262, 262 (2005) (explaining how regulatory programs depend on formal prosecutions and legal sanctions against violators to create a deterrence threat) See also, Andrew Green, You Can't Pay Them Enough: Subsidies, Environmental Law, and Social Norms, 30 HARV.
-ENVTL.
+128. See Dorothy Thornton et al., General Deterrence and Corporate Environmental Behavior, 27 LAW & POLY 262, 262 (2005) (explaining how regulatory programs depend on formal prosecutions and legal sanctions against violators to create a deterrence threat); see also Andrew Green, You Can't Pay Them Enough: Subsidies, Environmental Law, and Social Norms, 30 HARV.
+ENVIL.
 L. REV. 407, 424 (2006) (describing government regulations as "sticks").

-84 See Stefanie Fleischer Seldin, A Strategy for Advocacy on Behalf of Women Offenders, 5 COLUM.
-J. GEND. & L. 1, 21 (1995) ("litigation is a good 'stick"").
-See also, Ernst Fehr & Simon Gächter, Cooperation and Punishment in Public Goods Experiments, 90 Am.
-Econ.
-Rev. 980 (2000) (providing evidence based on experimental data that there is a wide spread willingness to punish those that freeride and abuse social norms).
+129. See Stefanie Fleischer Seldin, A Strategy for Advocacy on Behalf of Women Offenders, 5 COLUM.
+J. GENDER & L. 1, 21 (1995) ("[L]itigation is a good 'stick."); see also Ernst Fehr & Simon Gächter, Cooperation and Punishment in Public Goods Experiments, 90 AM.
+ECON.
+REV. 980 (2000) (providing evidence based on experimental data that there is a widespread willingness to punish those that free ride and abuse social norms).